-NEDC has an operating philosophy that underlies the development of the distribution system at the three-voltage level 33, 11, and 0.415 kV.
+NEDC has an operating philosophy that underlies the development of the distribution system at the three-voltage level 33, 11, and 0.415 kV and potentially would introduce new 66kV system for some of rural areas that mandate long distribution network.
 Furthermore, it ensures that the whole distribution system satisfies the following fundamental design criteria throughout the planning period:

 - Sector Law Royal Decree 78/2004: Enabling legislation that established the Oman Electricity and Water Sectors.
-Article 90 obligates Distribution Companies to finance, operate, maintain, develop and expand the Distribution System safely and under the relevant performance and security standards. - NEDC's license conditions 4, 32, and 33. - Distribution Code Version 1.1 (April 2020). - Grid Code Version 3.0 (August 2020). - Oman Electrical Standard (OES) and international standards. - Security of Supply standards (APSR letter 2008). - Connection Statement Version 1 (October 2006). - Electrical Safety Rules.
+Article 90 obligates Distribution Companies to finance, operate, maintain, develop and expand the Distribution System safely and under the relevant performance and security standards. - NEDC's license conditions 4, 32, and 33. - Distribution Code Version 1.1 (April 2020). - Grid Code Version 3.0 (August 2020). - Oman Electrical Standard (OES) and international standards. - Distribution System Security Standard (APSR letter 2008). - Connection Statement Version 1 (October 2006). - Electrical Safety Rules.